alta3/linux-unattended-installation/readme.md

 ### Install Dependancies

-#### Linux - "ubuntu 20.04 server"
+#### Ubuntu 20.04 ISO builder"

-1. You MUST run an ubuntu 20.04 server to run our version of the `build-iso.sh` script which makes your USB keys.
-An old laptop running ubuntu 20.04 is a great choice.
+1. You MUST run an ubuntu 20.04 server to run our version of the `build-iso.sh` script which in turn makes your USB keys.
+An old laptop running ubuntu 20.04 is a great choice as your "ISO MAKER".
-    > We are using a 20.04 system to obtain `isohdpfx.bin` from `/usr/lib/ISOLINUX/isohdpfx.bin` because it was easier than going though the hassle of MD5 checkum verification, plus we wanted a dedicated, secure server doing this work anyhow.
+    > We are using a 20.04 system to obtain `isohdpfx.bin` from `/usr/lib/ISOLINUX/isohdpfx.bin` because it was easier than going though the hassle of MD5 checkum verification, plus we wanted a simple, dedicated, secure server doing this work anyhow.

-2. Install the following software on your "ubuntu 20.04 server".
+2. Install the following software on your "Ubuntu 20.04 ISO builder server".

     `sudo apt-get install dos2unix p7zip-full cpio gzip genisoimage whois pwgen wget fakeroot isolinux xorriso` to install software tools required by the `build-iso.sh` script.